From classic hotels to hip boutique properties, Chicago has many great hotels to choose from. Our top recommendations include:

 The Waldorf Astoria is also a great luxury choice at 11 E. Walton.
 It was named the Conde Nast Traveler Readers Choice for best hotel in the US in 2015.
-The addition of the Brasserie and lobby Patisserie Petit are welcome additions to the hotel and to the neighborhood.
-I enjoyed lunch at the Brasserie and loved the Patisserie for brunch with friends.
+They have a new restaurant Brass Tack, open for breakfast, lunch and dinner as well as brunch on weekends.
+I was just there for the first time and really enjoyed the ambiance and the food.

 AC Hotel, 630 N Rush; Marriott’s new concept, Acme Hotel at 15 E. Ohio and the Freehand Chicago at 19 E. Ohio are all hip new options geared to a younger crowd.
 I loved the Freehand Miami when I stayed there 2 years ago.
 This is an upscale hostel with both shared and private rooms.